puppetlabs/puppetlabs-iis/README.md

 ###### `protocol`

-A value of `http` indicates a binding that uses the HTTP protocol.
-A value of `https` indicates a binding that uses HTTP over SSL.
+A value of 'http' indicates a binding that uses the HTTP protocol.
+A value of 'https' indicates a binding that uses HTTP over SSL.

 ###### `sslflags`